 2.80 GUEST'S BEHAVIOR.
-Students are responsible for the behavior of their guests whom they invite to the campus or permit to visit on the campus.
+Students are responsible for the behavior of their guests when accompanying a student or student organizations while on any University property.
+Charges may be brought against a student when guests are left unattended for any reason.
 If a guest is found to be in violation of the Student Code of Conduct while in the company of the student host or with the student host's knowledge, applicable charges will be brought against the guest, as well as against the student host or the host student organization.

-COVID-19 requirement: Students are responsible for ensuring their guests comply with University safety rules, including practicing social distancing and wearing a face coverings while on University property.
+COVID-19 requirement: Students are responsible for ensuring their guests comply with University safety rules, including practicing social distancing and wearing face coverings while on University property.

 2.90 HARASSMENT (Verbal and/or Physical).
-The excessive physical interference with, or abuse of, any person on University-owned or controlled property or while on the premises of, or while in attendance of University-sponsored or supervised events.
+The excessive physical interference with, or abuse of, any person employed by, enrolled with, or associated with the University through any form of constituency (alum, vendors, community partners, etc.).
 This policy also applies to social media use.
 Harassment includes conduct that is so severe, pervasive, and objectively offensive that a reasonable person with the same characteristics of the victim would be adversely affected to a degree that interferes with his or her ability to participate in or to realize the intended benefits of a University activity, opportunity, or resource.

-When part of a pattern of conduct that rises to the level of this standard, harassment may include language to physical acts which degrades, insults, taunts, or challenges another person by any means of communication, so as to provoke a violent response, communication of threat, or defamation of character.
+When part of a pattern of conduct that rises to the level of this standard, harassment may include language to physical acts which degrades, insults, taunts, or challenges another person by any means or mode of communication, so as to provoke a violent response, communication of threat, or defamation of character.
 It includes the use of profanity, verbal assaults, derogatory comments or remarks, sexist remarks, racist remarks or any behavior that places another member of the University community in a state of fear or anxiety.

 3.00 HAZING.
-Any action taken or situation of intimidation created, intentionally, whether on or off campus, to produce mental or physical discomfort, embarrassment, harassment, ridicule, or the breaking of schools rules.
+Any action taken or situation of intimidation created, intentionally, whether on or off campus, to produce mental or physical discomfort, embarrassment, harassment, ridicule, or the breaking of school's rules.
 Activities considered to be hazing include two elements: (1) Coercion, either overt or covert, and (2) Production of physical or mental discomfort, in either the participant(s) or spectators.